-A full list of publications may be found at my Google Scholar Profile
+This list of selected publications is sometimes old.
+A full list of recent publications may be found at my Google Scholar Profile.

 Column-Oriented Datalog on the GPU.
 Yihao Sun, Sidharth Kumar, Thomas Gilray, and Kristopher Micinski.
 Proceedings of the AAAI Conference on Artificial Intelligence, 2025.
 Acceptance rate: 23.4%. https://arxiv.org/abs/2501.13051. [ bib ]